javidsegura/linear_regression/README.md

 <h4> QUICK DESCRIPTION : </h4>
-<p> Introduce any dataset and get inmediate linear regression analysis, this includes
+<p> Introduce any dataset and get immediate linear regression analysis.
+This includes
-plotting, optimized parameters, R^2 value and function for predictions among other features.
+plotting, optimizing parameters, R^2 value and predictions among other features.
-Script proved to be functional (independently of the dataset) due to the consistency of results, after comparing the results via statsmodel.api (they are showcased in the .txt with the results when calling 'get_all()' ).
-They have also been compared with Google spreadsheets, for even more confidence in these conclusions.
+Script proved to be functional (independently of the dataset introduced) due to the consistency of results after comparing the results via statsmodel.api (this is showcased in the .txt with the results when calling 'get_all()' ).
+They have also been compared with Google spreadsheets, for even more confidence in the prior conclusions.
 [1] </p>

 <h4> LIMITATIONS: </h4><ol>
     <li>  Models may fail to be plotted correctly if >3 features </li>